 Lippia rehmannii is a woody shrub that grows to heights around 50 cm.
-It is quite similar to its more well known relative, L. javanica that is much used; the most valued feature is the essential oils forming the base of herbal remedies and health teas.
+It is quite similar to its more well known relative, L. javanica that is much used.
+The most valued feature is the essential oils, the key to the herbal remedies and health teas.

 As may happen with the black sheep of a family, L. rehmannii is listed in South Africa (and internationally) as a weed.
 It is notorious for giving sheep that browse it a disease called geeldikkop (yellow thick head), an off-putting prospect, even for sheep.